qinsoon2/test-github-bot/README.md

 # test-github-bot

-This repo is only use for testing my Github bot.
+This repo is only used for testing my Github bot.